US Sensors for Biomedical Applications (3 ECTS)

 Objectives:

-Understand the basics of wave propagation.
+Understand the basic concepts related to wave propagation.

 Be able to select and size a sensor.